klarrey/IntroSingleCellExperiment/README.md

 # IntroSingleCellExperiment
-An introduction to the SingleCellExperiment class (R Bioconductor package
+An introduction to the SingleCellExperiment class (R Bioconductor package) In this short project, I explore the SingleCellExperiment class object using the code provided by Davide Risso and Aaron Lun.